googlecodelabs/gcp-marketplace-integrated-saas/java/impl/src/main/java/com/example/saas/step6usagereporting/README.md

-This section updates the application to handle cancellations of the customer's Entitlement.
+This section creates a job that runs hourly for reporting customer usage.